onecommons/unfurl/_sources/expressions.rst.txt

 to_dns_label
 ^^^^^^^^^^^^

-Convert the given argument (see `to_label` for full description) to a DNS label (a label is the name separated by "." in a domain name).
+Convert the given argument (see :std:ref:`to_label` for full description) to a DNS label (a label is the name separated by "." in a domain name).
 The maximum length of each label is 63 characters and can include alphanumeric characters and hyphens but a domain name must not commence or end with a hyphen.